-Day 2: Flying Kites: After a gentle hike in the Aberdares National Park, you’ll have the afternoon to spend time with the students.
-Take your time to get to know these remarkable children and see the impact your fundraising has had on their lives.
+Day 2: Flying Kites: After a gentle hike in the Aberdares National Park led by Flying Kites graduates, you’ll have the afternoon to spend time with the students.

 Day 3: Depart Flying Kites: This morning you will depart for Arusha, TZ.
 This trip is often times a mini safari in itself; keep a look out for zebra, gazelle and giraffe!
 Once you arrive at your hotel in Arusha, you'll have a brief meeting with the guides and have time to relax and unwind before your climb begins the next day.

 Day 4: Kilimanjaro: Machame Hut (3,000 m) The climb starts from Machame gate (1800m) after a short walk through the colorful banana and coffee farms of Machame village.
 The path follows a ridge through dense montane forest.
 This is a rich, forested area on the mountain and where 98% of the water on Kilimanjaro originates.
 You may get our first closer look at the glaciated dome of Kibo if the evening clouds permit (6-7 hours walking throughout the day).

 Day 5: Shira Hut (3,840m);.
 A shorter day that begins by climbing up a steep ridge to reach a small semicircular cliff known as Picnic Rock.
 There are excellent views of Kibo and the jagged rim of Shira Plateau from here, and it is a good rest point too!
 The trail continues less steeply to reach the Shira Plateau.
 Camp near Shira Hut (3,840m.) which has some of the most stunning views on Kilimanjaro; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
 Meru floating on the clouds (4-6 hours walking throughout the day).